ajschumacher/ajschumacher.github.io/20170506-simple_regression_with_a_tensorflow_estimator/index.md

 For more control over how often and when checkpoints are saved, see [`RunConfig`](https://www.tensorflow.org/api_docs/python/tf/estimator/RunConfig).

 ### Using input functions

 Above, training data was provided via `x` and `y` arguments, which is like how scikit works, but not really what TensorFlow Estimators should use.

 The appropriate mechanism is to make an [input function](https://www.tensorflow.org/get_started/input_fn) that returns the equivalents to `x` and `y` when called.
 The function is passed as the `input_fn` argument to `model.fit()`, for example.

-This approach is more flexible.
-It can handle, for example, coming up with a different training batch for every training step.
+This approach is flexible and makes it easy to avoid, for example, keeping track of separate data structures for data and labels.

 ### Distributed Training